 You can end your membership in our plan during the Annual Enrollment Period (also known as the "Annual Open Enrollment Period").
-During this time, review your health and drug coverage and decide about coverage for the upcoming year.

-- The Annual Enrollment Period is from October 15 to December 7. - Choose to keep your current coverage or make changes to your coverage for the upcoming year.
-If you decide to change to a new plan, you can choose any of the following types of plans: - □Another Medicare health plan, with or without prescription drug coverage. - Original Medicare with a separate Medicare prescription drug plan. - or Original Medicare without a separate Medicare prescription drug plan. - Your membership will end in our plan when your new plan's coverage begins on January 1.

-If you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+During this time, review your health and drug coverage and decide about coverage for the upcoming year. □The Annual Enrollment Period is from October 15 to December 7. □ Choose to keep your current coverage or make changes to your coverage for the upcoming year.
+If you decide to change to a new plan, you can choose any of the following types of plans: □Another Medicare health plan, with or without prescription drug coverage. □Original Medicare with a separate Medicare prescription drug plan. □- or - Original Medicare without a separate Medicare prescription drug plan. □Your membership will end in our plan when your new plan's coverage begins on January 1. f you receive "Extra Help" from Medicare to pay for your prescription drugs: If you switch to Original Medicare and do not enroll in a separate Medicare prescription drug plan, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
 Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for 63 days or more in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.

-Section 2.3 You can end your membership during the Medicare Advantage Open Enrollment Period

-You have the opportunity to make one change to your health coverage during the Medicare Advantage Open Enrollment Period.

-- □ The annual Medicare Advantage Open Enrollment Period is from January 1 to March 31 and also for new Medicare beneficiaries who are enrolled in an MA plan, from the month of entitlement to Part A and Part B until the last day of the 3rd month of entitlement. - During the annual Medicare Advantage Open Enrollment Period you can: - Switch to another Medicare Advantage Plan with or without prescription drug coverage. - □ Disenroll from our plan and obtain coverage through Original Medicare.
-If you choose to switch to Original Medicare during this period, you can also join a separate Medicare prescription drug plan at that time. - □ Your membership will end on the first day of the month after you enroll in a different Medicare Advantage plan or we get your request to switch to Original Medicare.
-If you also choose to enroll in a Medicare prescription drug plan, your membership in the drug plan will begin the first day of the month after the drug plan gets your enrollment request.
+Section 2.3 You can end your membership during the Medicare Advantage Open Enrollment Period You have the opportunity to make one change to your health coverage during the Medicare Advantage Open Enrollment Period. □ The annual Medicare Advantage Open Enrollment Period is from January 1 to March 31 and also for new Medicare beneficiaries who are enrolled in an MA plan, from the month of entitlement to Part A and Part B until the last day of the 3rd month of entitlement. □ During the annual Medicare Advantage Open Enrollment Period you can: $\square$ Switch to another Medicare Advantage Plan with or without prescription drug coverage. ☐ Disenroll from our plan and obtain coverage through Original Medicare.
+If you choose to switch to Original Medicare during this period, you can also join a separate Medicare prescription drug plan at that time.

-Section 2.4 In certain situations, you can end your membership during a Special Enrollment Period
+Enrollment Period

 In certain situations, you may be eligible to end your membership at other times of the year.
-This is known as a Special Enrollment Period.
+This is is known as a Special Enrollment Period .
+You may be eligible to end your membership during a Special Enrollment Period if any of the